 Read our full Uniden Baby Monitor with Pan & Tilt Camera BW4151 review.

-It does offer excellent immunity from interference, scoring 90% on this test, but even that can't save it from a terrible overall score.
+It does offer excellent immunity from interference, scoring 90% on this test, but even that can't save it from a poor overall score.